A Guide to Spain's Rental Registration Number

 - Visit the Spanish Land Registries website.

-- Log in using a valid electronic certificate for identification.
+- Log in using a valid electronic digital certificate for identification.

 - Complete the Application: